glitchland/turbo-gamejam-base/README.md

-# GameJam Base - Turbo + Shipyard ECS & Screen Management
+# Turbo + Shipyard ECS & Screen Management Example

 This repository provides a flexible and modular template for Turbo Genesis SDK-based games, utilizing Shipyard ECS (Entity Component System) and a neat screen management system.
 The structure supports clean and scalable game development.